In e-commerce, it is user experience that makes the difference between

 Background and pain points

-Streamline and simplify the online purchase flow
+Streamline and simplify the online purchase path

 Research methods